 Dogos was a solid arcade styled shooter featuring a great combination of realistic graphics with the thrill of classic explosions.
 The ships handle well across the various environments and combat was engaging.
 The campaign also features a good amount of gameplay time and it was enjoyable for sure.
 They fixed many of my complaints in the original title putting together a nice package that was easy to have a blast on.
 I would have liked to see perhaps another side mode or something with the title as gameplay is definitely solid though the story itself packs enough content.

-Review Done on Dogos for Xbox One
+Dogos Review on Xbox One

 Review Code Provided by opwam